kate-simonova/DrugPropertyCalculator/README.md

 # DrugPropertyCalculator
-DrugPropertyCalculator is used to search for normalized drug names an calculate molecular descriptors.
+DrugPropertyCalculator is used to search for normalized drug names and calculate molecular descriptors.

 The example input: adenocard, bg8967, diflucan, ibrutinib, bivalirudin